wakebit/laravel-cycle/README.md

 # Cycle ORM integration with Laravel
-This package provides an integration [Cycle ORM v1](https://cycle-orm.dev) with the Laravel Framework.
+This package provides an integration [Cycle ORM](https://cycle-orm.dev) with Laravel.
+We are supporting integration both versions of the ORM.
 Internally, it uses [the bridge](https://github.com/wakebit/cycle-bridge) package that can be used with almost any framework.

 ## Requirements
 * PHP >= 8.0
 * Laravel 7, 8, 9

+The package uses Cycle ORM 1 or 2 (branches `v1.x` and `v2.x` accordingly).

 ## Installation
 1. Install the package via composer: